 This student wrote about struggling in a traditional, rigid school system where students were not encouraged to ask questions or be creative, self-directed learners.
-Bored and frustrated, he decided to think of himself as a “secret journalist” and sought out opportunities to educate himself about local industries.
-He focused his essay on one of his self-designed research missions.
+Bored and frustrated, he decided to think of himself as a “secret journalist” and designed “secret research” missions.
 “Just looking around my own community, I got fascinated with a grocery store run by the same family for five generations.
 I took places like that for granted, but not anymore.”
 His essay brought the store and its family to life through vibrant detail, and demonstrated that despite his feelings about school, he had deep passion for learning.
 And the opening line of his essay?
 When I was 15, I fell in love with a grocery store.
 Fantastic!

 So what “terrible” topics are you avoiding?

 If you are struggling for an impressive topic, brainstorming “unacceptable” ideas can be liberating.
-You might, like these three students, discover a great story in your most humbling experiences—and that story might be the narrative that best captures who you are.
+You might, like these students, discover a great story (or stories) in your most humbling experiences.
+One of those stories might be the narrative that best captures who you are.